Weinell/dat4_poke_science/README.md

 ### Future nice-to-haves

-- Figure out how strong a given Pokemon is compared to other strong Pokemons
+- Figure out how strong a given Pokemon is compared to other strong Pokemons.

+- The probability of a team, consisting of 6 Pokemon, winning against an opponent team.